riboseinc/jekyll-theme-open-project/README.md

   In case of SVG, SVG guidelines apply.

-If you want to style SVG with CSS specifying rules for .site-logo descendants: take care, as this may cause issues when hub site’s logo is used in context of a project site.
+If you want to style SVG with CSS specifying rules for .site-logo descendants: take care, as this may cause issues when hub site's logo is used in context of a project site.
 (You can use inline styling within the SVG.)

 ### Blog